-You may also want t to view an example of a church resolution.
+Some are confused between a eulogy and a church resolution.
+You may also want to view an example of a church resolution in our link below to see the actual words and language used.
 First let's take a look at some differences between the two.

 The eulogy is the focal point of a funeral service.
 It illustrates a picture of the deceased and personalizes the funeral service by sharing the memories with all who attend.
 The eulogy should help remember and affirm your loved one while giving value and honor to his or her character in the way they lived life and touched others around them.

 Because a funeral resolution is an official church document, you may be asked to write one by the church of the deceased.
 If the services are held in a church or they were a member or regular attendee of the church, a funeral resolution is generally required.
 The resolution is kept in the church archives and usually follows a specific format.